MaafiaTroodon/php-login-regex-demo/README.md

 # Simple PHP Login System

 This project is a basic PHP-based login system created for educational purposes as part of the **CSCI 2170** course.
-It demonstrates form handling, session management, and basic authentication.
+It demonstrates form handling, session management, regex validation, and basic authentication.

 ## Features
 - **Login Authentication**: Users can log in with a predefined username and password.
+- **Regex Validation**: Input fields (username and password) are validated using regular expressions to ensure proper formatting.
 - **Session Management**: Sessions are used to maintain user login state.
 - **Security Measures**: Includes CSRF protection via session tokens.